Who we are

 - Professionalism - While each of us self-improves to develop our career potential, we also do this to ensure the best possible acquisition outcomes out of respect for those Warfighters who "put it all on the line."

-The Office of Human Capital Initiatives is responsible for assisting the USD(AT&L) in carrying out statutory powers, functions, and duties of the Secretary of Defense with respect to the Defense Acquisition Workforce (AWF), and as it relates to the Defense Acquisition Improvement Act (DAWIA).
+The Office of Human Capital Initiatives is responsible for assisting the Office of the Under Secretary of Defense Acquisition and Sustainment in carrying out statutory powers, functions, and duties of the Secretary of Defense with respect to the Defense Acquisition Workforce (AWF), and as it relates to the Defense Acquisition Improvement Act (DAWIA).
 In the increasingly fast-paced world of changing threats and evolving technologies, the DoD AWF must not only meet current needs, but anticipate future requirements and warfighting capabilities.
 The Office of Human Capital Initiatives will implement workforce strategies, policies and procedures that position the DoD to attract and retain the most competent professionals, to guarantee that the AWF is highly skilled and training to meet current and future needs, and that DoD acquisition professionals share a culture that is dedicated to excellence and to serving the needs of the Warfighter.

 Defense Acquisition Workforce Senior Steering Board

 The SSB is chartered to oversee the execution of the Acquisition Workforce Education, Training, and Career Development Program.
-The SSB is chaired by the Under Secretary of Defense for Acquisition, Technology and Logistics USD(AT&L) to ensure integration and position workforce outcomes by instituting overarching workforce strategy, policy and oversight.
+The SSB is chaired by the Office of the Under Secretary of Defense Acquisition and Sustainment to ensure integration and position workforce outcomes by instituting overarching workforce strategy, policy and oversight.
 The SSB includes the Director of HCI as the executive secretary, a senior official from the Office of the Under Secretary of Defense Comptroller, Personnel and Readiness, and CAEs.
 Topics discussed range from Presidential Budgets, Component and Functional growth strategies, updates for the Departments of the Army, Navy, Air Force and the 4th Estate, and legislative initiatives.

 Ellen M. Lord